On-Campus B.A.

 Internships

-Interning is great way to gain real world experience within a professional environment, as well as one of the best ways to get your foot in the door of your chosen career path by making connections and enhancing your professional qualifications.
+Interning is a great way to gain real-world experience within a professional environment, as well as one of the best ways to get your foot in the door of your chosen career path by making connections and enhancing your professional qualifications.
 Students who intern are more likely to have their future plans secured after graduation.

-Students take responsibility for researching and locating an internship, which leaves a lot of freedom to tailor your experience to your specific interests!
-Follow this easy guide to the I-LA internship process:
+Students take responsibility for researching and locating an internship, which leaves them with a lot of freedom to tailor their experience to their specific interests.
+Questions about how to get started, email the ILA Internship Coordinator: kevin.foskin@colostate.edu.
+See the following resources for how you might get started:

-• When your internship is complete you will need to send an Internship Evaluation Form filled out by your supervisor to the Internship Coordinator.
+- When your internship is complete, you will need to send an Internship Evaluation Form filled out by your Internship supervisor to the Internship Coordinator.

-If you have any questions throughout this process, please direct them to Professor Cindy Murillo, Internship Coordinator.
+If you have any questions throughout this process, please direct them to Professor Kevin Foskin, Internship Coordinator.

 LB 495 Independent Study

-Interdisciplinary Liberal Arts is all about creating a learning experience that best serves your personal goals and needs.
-A really great way to customize your experience is with an independent study.
+Interdisciplinary Liberal Arts focuses on creating a learning experience tailored to your personal goals and needs.
+A great way to customize your experience is through an independent study.

-LB 495 Independent Study is a self driven course in an area of study of your choosing.
-To apply for this course, you will need to fill out an Independent Study application that includes the following information:
+LB 495 Independent Study is a self-driven course in an area of study of your choosing.
+To apply for this course, you will need to fill out an LB495 Application Form that includes the following information:

-• A list of materials (e.g., readings, texts, media) appropriate to the topic of study
+- A list of learning materials (e.g., readings, texts, media) appropriate to the topic of study

-• A detailed list of both work expectations and assignments/work to be completed
+- A detailed list of both work expectations and assignments/work to be completed appropriate for the number of credits you are taking

-The work expectation for each credit taken for LB 495 is expected to be equal to the expectation must of any credit of academic work undertaken at CSU.
-The work must be equivalent to 50 minutes of weekly in-class activity, and 2 additional hours of work outside-of-class for each credit hour taken is expected.
+The work expectation for each credit taken for LB 495 is expected to be equal to the expectation of any credit of academic work undertaken at CSU.
+The work must be equivalent to 50 minutes of weekly in-class activity, and 2 additional hours of work outside of class for each credit hour taken is expected.

 Please see the LB 495 Independent Studies Guidelines for more information on the Independent Study course.

-You will send your completed LB 495 Independent Study application to the Independent Study faculty adviser, Kevin Foskin.
+You will email your completed LB 495 Independent Study application to Professor Kevin Foskin, the Independent Study faculty adviser.
 Please also direct any questions you have about the process to him.

 Education Abroad